qor/qor/example/tutorial/bookstore/README.md

                     ├── P1210896.20150604163815084702067.jpg
                     └── P1210896.20150604163815084702067.original.jpg

+The directories for you resources (like books and books_draft) are created by the media_library.
 In your templates you can use the image like this:

     <img src="{{.book.CoverImage}}" />